olegranmo/Plug-and-Play-Collaboration-Between-Specialized-Tsetlin-Machines/README.md

 This project introduces plug-and-play teaming of specialized Tsetlin machines (TMs), fostering collaboration.
 * The collaboration relies on a TM's ability to specialize during learning and to assess its competence during inference.
-* When teaming up, the TMs that are most confident step in and make decisions, relieving the uncertain ones.
-In this manner, the team becomes significantly more competent than the members alone, benefitting from the specialization of each member.
+* When teaming up, the most confident TMs step in and make the decisions, relieving the uncertain ones.
+In this manner, the team becomes more competent than its members alone, benefitting from their specializations.
 * As a demonstration, the project implements four TM specializations:
   * Histogram of Gradients;
   * Adaptive Thresholding w/10x10 convolution;